Skip Navigation

 English — 日本語に切り替える

-Heroku recommends you configure your application using environment variables instead of using encrypted files that you check into your git repository.
-Environment variable based configurations can be changed without requiring a git check-in and a new deploy.
+Heroku recommends configuring your application using environment variables instead of encrypted files that you check into your git repository.
+Environment variable-based configurations can be changed without requiring a git check-in and a new deployment.

 Rails has the concept of different environments.
-By default there is “test”, “development” and “production”.
-Each environment has its own configuration file in config/environments folder allowing you to specify custom behavior.
-Rails also exposes Rails.env allowing you to write custom logic inside of your code:
+By default, there are “test”, “development”, and “production”.
+Each environment has its own configuration file in the config/environments folder, allowing you to specify custom behavior.
+Heroku is a production environment, so we recommend using RAILS_ENV=production for all apps, including staging and review apps.

 if Rails.env.production?